linuxboot/heads-wiki/Development/Porting.md

           requires:
             - x86-musl-cross-make
 ```
-Under under CircleCI builds are reproducible, meaning you will be able to use the same (bit-to-bit) ROM on different machines to make sure you talk about the same thing, with same flashing technique/regions ,therefore, SPI content.
+CircleCI creates reproducible builds, allowing users to verify that the flashable roms were indeed produced by the given source code.
+In the development/debugging phase, it helps to ensure that you talk about the same build.
 It optimizes the collaboration between peers-board owners.
 Moreover, CI builds are significantly faster than local builds, reducing overall development time.
-The local builds (see below), if performed correctly, are going to be the same (bit-to-bit) as CI builds and, therefore, will have the same hash values.
+As circleCI always builds all boards it makes it easier to find regression early.

 * Optional: local builds.
-If you really need to build locally during the development stage, pay attention to the helper functions at the end of the Makefiles.
+If you need to build locally (e.g. to ensure that some new features work) pay attention to the helper functions at the end of the Makefiles.
 It is strongly recommended that local builders review the end of the Makefiles (including modules/*files), as these helper functions were designed to facilitate coreboot and Linux version bumps.
 For a completely clean build (the most radical approach), remove all build artifacts using:
 ```bash
 ./docker_repro.sh BOARD=new_board real.clean